 4. Competition always benefits the consumer.
 There are organizations whose sole job is to watch for anti-competitive practices, and this is true in the energy market as well.
 Competition improves choice and quality, as well as forces companies to continually innovate and offer consumers something extra as a way to make their service more desirable.

-5. Third party providers usually offer a number of different types of programs to help both personalize and address your specific energy needs.
+5. Third-party providers usually offer several different types of programs to help both personalize and address your specific energy needs.
 Just like a phone plan can be customized to fit the individual needs of a customer, energy services can be personalized to the needs of a small business.
 There are often energy-saving products and services that can be offered based on consumption, as well as rebates for customers.
-This specially tailored energy service can save your small business in energy usage, resulting in money savings.
+This specially tailored energy service can save your small business energy usage, resulting in money savings.